-Bengaluru-based startup Accreate Labs & Innovation is all set to produce 3D printed User Interface Panels for the Indian Space Research Organisation (ISRO) operated Geosyncrhonous Satellite Launch Vehicle (GSLV) rocket which would carry two Indians on voyage into outer space in the year 2022.
+Bengaluru-based startup Accreate Labs & Innovation is using 3D printing in aerospace applications.
+It is all set to produce 3D printed User Interface Panels for the Indian Space Research Organisation (ISRO) operated Geosyncrhonous Satellite Launch Vehicle (GSLV) rocket which would carry two Indians on voyage into outer space in the year 2022.

 According to a report published in the Deccan Chronicle, the company is all set to foray into the aerospace market and has already bagged two high-profile projects – “Gaganyaan-ISRO’s human space flight programme and indigenous production of Rafale combat jets.

-Speaking to the Deccan Chronicle about how 3D printing technology will make a difference to the UI, Mr. Ravi Shankar S N, Managing Director of Accreate Labs said, “For manned missions, the inside part of rockets require a complete makeover.
+Speaking to the Deccan Chronicle about how 3D printing is used in aerospace applications and how the technology will make a difference to the UI, Mr. Ravi Shankar S N, Managing Director of Accreate Labs said, “For manned missions, the inside part of rockets require a complete makeover.
 User interface which the crew members would use to operate controls in the space launch vehicle need to be soft, overlaid on electronic input devices and completely customised in form and fitment.
 This is where 3D printing fit for UX – User Interface panels makes a huge difference”.

 “We observed, for example, that Mars manned surface craft (Rover) being experimented upon by NASA has no less than 84 3D Printed parts, all done on Stratasys technology, ” added Mr. Shankar.